machal/cssmine-content/content/css3-border-radius.md

 How to create **rounded avatars** using `border-radius`?
 See [trentwalton.com/2010/08/03/css3-border-radius-rounded-avatars/](http://trentwalton.com/2010/08/03/css3-border-radius-rounded-avatars/)

-How to tackle **tables with rounded corners**?
+How to handle **tables with rounded corners**?
 When dealing with tables that have the `border-collapse: collapse` property or a parent element with an image in it, it is necessary to apply `overflow: hidden`.
 See more at [cdpn.io/e/jpdFm](http://cdpn.io/e/jpdFm)